Recently, I took a trip to Texas with my nephew to see his family (aunt, uncle, and cousins).

 Some of the best ways to support hydration, immunity and absorption of nutrients for both the elderly and the younger generations include eating traditionally prepared soups, stocks, stews, and other liquid-based, nutrient-dense foods, plus herbal teas.

-Read more and grab some nourishing and delicious recipes here: Do you know how to support immunity?
+Grab some nourishing and delicious immune supportive recipes here: Do you know how to support immunity?

-In the meantime, while you’re waiting for the second-wave to decimate the human population, an interesting question to ponder is “why have the media promoted so much fear about fatality around this virus.”
+In the meantime, while you’re waiting for the next wave to decimate the human population, an interesting question to ponder is “why have the media promoted so much fear about fatality around this virus.”

 - Is it political?